Marundu/simple-flask-ubuntu-system-management/README.md

 Simple Flask System Management
-- Update, Upgrade, Reboot and Shutdowns from your browser!
+- Update, Upgrade, Clean, Reboot and Shutdowns from your browser!

 **Improvements**
 - Fix `ValueError: View function did not return a response` on clicking `Check Logs` - FIXED
 - Add a progress bar for updates and upgrades,
 - Scheduled reboots and shutdowns,
 - Graceful browser exits on shutdown and reboot,
-- Log ins and creating users,
+- Create users and log-ins,
-- Administrative privileges,
+- Administrative privileges based on user types,